Finite-Function-Encoding Quantum States: Definition of Finite-Function-Encoding quantum states

 The action of a finite-function-encoding Pauli $X_\pi$ operator on the FFE state $\ket{f}$ is

-where the sum over $\vec x:= \pi^{-1}(\vec{y})$ is the same as the sum over $\vec y$ since $\pi$ is a permutation.
+where the sum over $\vec x:= \pi^{-1}(\vec{y})$ is the same as the sum over $\vec y$, since $\pi$ is a permutation.

-We call the group generated by $X_{\pi}$ and $Z_h$ operators the {\em finite-function-encoding Pauli (FP) group}.
-The FP group is not abelian: the multiplication rules and commutation relations between these operators are given by
+We call the group generated by $X_{\pi}$ and $Z_h$ operators the {\em finite-function-encoding Pauli (FP) group}; in mathematical literature, this group is called the \emph{generalized symmetric group.} The FP group is not Abelian: the multiplication rules and commutation relations between these operators are given by

-At the single particle level, we call the corresponding group the {\em Local finite-function-encoding Pauli (LFP) group}, i.e. the group generated by $X_{\pi}$ and $Z_h$ for single variable functions $h$.
-The LFP group is also a non-commutative group with similar commutation relations as Eq.~(\ref{XZ_commutation}) and is a generalization of the Weyl-Heisenberg group of single qudits.
+At the single-particle level, we call the corresponding group the {\em Local finite-function-encoding Pauli (LFP) group}, i.e., the group generated by $X_{\pi}$ and $Z_h$ for single variable functions $h$.
+The LFP group is also a non-commutative group with similar commutation relations as Eq.~(\ref{XZalgebra}) and is a generalization of the \bl{Heisenberg-Weyl} group of single qudits.